 Successful Mini-fellowship Highlights:

-- Both health professionals as well as lay people interested in learning about Successful Aging are eligible to apply for the mini-fellowship
+- Both health professionals as well as lay health advisors, health workers interested in learning about care of older adults and those with chronic and serious illnesses are eligible to apply for the mini-fellowship

 - Training will include self-paced knowledge acquisition using video lectures by national experts, study of seminal scientific articles, interactive video exercises, assignments and quizzes